Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials

-which is clearly equivalent to \eqref{t12-1}.
+which is clearly equivalent to \eqref{t12-1}.}

 Now our goal is to prove \eqref{t12-3}.
-At this point we remark that, thanks to results from integrable probability, the expectation and the probability on both sides are known to be written as Fredholm determinants, see Propositions~\ref{p22} for the expectation on the left hand side and Propositions ~\ref{p25} for the probability on the right hand side.
+At this point we remark that, thanks to results from integrable probability \cite{Borodin2007PeriodicSchur,ImamuraSasamoto2019qTASEPtheta}, the expectation and the probability on both sides are known to be written as Fredholm determinants, see Propositions~\ref{p22} for the expectation on the left-hand side and Propositions~\ref{p25} for the probability on the right-hand side.
 Crucially, the kernels of the two Fredholm determinants turn out to be very similar: they both possess complex contour integral expressions with the integrands being the same and they differ from each other only by a choice of the contours.
-What we actually prove in this paper is that this difference of contours does not produce a difference to the value of the Fredholm determinant, see Theorem \ref{t31}.
+What we actually prove in this paper is that this difference of contours does not produce a difference to the value of the Fredholm determinants, see Theorem~\ref{t31}.\looseness=1